Skip to content

 ]

-Upload this ZIP file in the Ocelescope interface to test your plugin.
+If you'd like, you can upload the ZIP file in the Ocelescope interface to test your plugin directly.

-You can return to the evaluation form to complete the assessment.
+Once finished, return to the evaluation form to complete your assessment.